 To account for latest developments in the International Standard Classification of Education (ISCED), the highest education qualification of all household members has been recorded in substantially more detail since the second HFCS wave.
 Respondents were not asked about ISCED categories, however, but were prompted to indicate their qualification based on Austria's academic degree hierarchy (bachelor, master (including previous versions) and doctorate).
 The bachelor degree may have been inadequately chosen by some respondents.
-As this is a fairly new degree in Austria, respondents aged 40 or above are rather unlikely to have graduated with this degree.
-Therefore, these individuals were assumed to have a master degree (or an earlier version); the corresponding variable was flagged "3051."
+As this is a fairly new degree in Austria, respondents aged 50 or above are double checked and in case of likely inconsistency editied to have a master degree (or an earlier version); the corresponding variable was flagged "3051."